Which cruise lines offer the best loyalty programs? Are they worth it? Should I only cruise with one cruise line or try all of them?

 - One free cabin upgrade

 Ambassador level is the top tier.
 It is reached after obtaining at least 700 points on Norwegian Cruise Line.
-Perks include everything from Platinum Plus in addition to 25% off WiFi and a very big bonus.
-A free 7-day cruise is awarded to the Latitudes Rewards member who has reached Ambassador status.
+Perks include everything from the prior levels plus a very big bonus: A free 7-day cruise is awarded to the Latitudes Rewards member who has reached Ambassador status.

-See the full list of rewards and perks with Norwegian Cruise Line’s Latitudes Rewards here.
+See the full list of rewards and perks with Norwegian Cruise Line’s Latitudes Rewards on their site.

 MSC Cruises – MSC Voyagers Club